roberto2aj/api-star-wars/README.md

 In order to build the application, execute `make build`.
 This will download some dependencies, run unit tests, generate a test report and build the application into a .jar.

-The .jar will be in new directory called "apistarwars" together with the test reports, which will be in a directory called "test-reports".
+The .jar will be in new directory called "apistarwars" together with the test reports, which will be in a directory called `test-reports`.

 In order to run it, execute `make run`.
 You could also cd directly into the application directory and execute `java -jar ApiStarWars.jar`.